How Website Projects Actually Work (Behind the Scenes)

 This is where the project becomes real — without pressure to immediately create.

-This protects focused build time and avoids rushed work.
+Most projects begin 1 week after booking, depending on calendar availability.
+Once your project starts, I am highly focused on your website design until it is complete.
 I schedule each project intentionally so that my energy can be dedicated to each individual project.

 During this window: